 UNHCR and business partners give refugee kids a voice through ninemillion.org campaign

-DAVOS, Switzerland, January 24 (UNHCR) - UN High Commissioner for Refugees António Guterres on Wednesday briefed participants at the annual World Economic Forum on an innovative way to give voice to many of the world's millions of refugee children.
+DAVOS, Switzerland - UN High Commissioner for Refugees António Guterres on Wednesday briefed participants at the World Economic Forum on an innovative way to give voice to many of the world's nine million refugee children.

-Addressing international media executives at an opening luncheon for the meeting in Davos, Guterres said the aim of the ninemillion.org (www.ninemillion.org) campaign was to help raise awareness for the world's nine million refugee children and provide them with greater access to education and sport programmes.
+Addressing international media executives at an opening luncheon for the annual meeting in Davos, Guterres said the aim of the campaign, "ninemillion.org" (www.ninemillion.org), is to help raise awareness for the world's nine million refugee children and provide them with greater access to education and sport programmes.

-The campaign was launched in June last year by UNHCR and corporate partners, Nike and Microsoft, to bring much-needed attention and support to refugee youth.
+The ninemillion.org campaign was launched in June 2006 by UNHCR and its founding campaign partners, Nike and Microsoft, to bring much-needed attention and support to refugee youth.

 "These are nine million children who are often forgotten and unheard; nine million stories of being forced to flee homes because of war, or parents who have been killed, or being born in refugee camps; nine million children who should have access to education and sport, like any other child should," said Guterres, a former Portuguese prime minister.

-ninemillion.org is a flagship initiative of the UNHCR Council of Business Leaders.
-Launched in Davos in 2005, the council includes Manpower, Microsoft, Merck, Nike and PricewaterhouseCoopers.
-It is a unique public-private partnership supported by some of the world's major corporations and foundations.
+ninemillion.org is the flagship among the UNHCR Council of Business Leaders' initiatives.
+Launched in Davos in 2005, it includes Manpower, Microsoft, Merck, Nike and PricewaterhouseCoopers.
+It is a unique public - private partnership supported by some of the world's major corporations and foundations as well as a major sport federation, the NBA [(U.S.) National Basketball Assocation] and WNBA [women's ditto].

-Since its kick-off, the ninemillion.org campaign has attracted some two million visitors and raised approximately US$1.5 million.
+Since its kick-off, the ninemillion.org campaign has attracted some 2 million visitors and raised approximately US$1.5 million.

-Already, education and sport projects are being implemented with non-governmental organisations such as Right To Play International.
-The bulk of the money raised will be invested in Kenyan and Ugandan refugee communities for local education and sports projects.
+Already, education and sport projects are being implemented with NGOs such as Right To Play International.
+The bulk of the money raised will be invested in Kenyan and Ugandan refugee communities for local education and sport projects.

 The campaign aims also at connecting young people through new online communities such as nine-million.spaces.live.com using Windows Live Spaces, Microsoft's free blogging platform.

-On January 17, Microsoft launched "Click for a Cause," highlighting ninemillion.org as the first project to benefit from this new innovation in online search.
-Microsoft Windows Live will donate to the ninemillion.org campaign every time someone initiates a search from click4acause.Live.com.
+On January 17, Microsoft launched "Click for a Cause", highlighting ninemillion.org as the first project to benefit from this new innovation in online search.
+Microsoft Windows Live will donate to the ninemillion.org campaign every time someone initiates a search from click4thecause.live.com.